mozilla-releng/releng-rfcs/rfcs/0042-bugzilla-and-jira.md

 ### What's changed since we made that decision?

 Since then, the team has evolved.
 New members have joined the team.
 Sometimes new members were old-guard Mozillians, sometimes they were new Mozillians.
-No matter the profile, it remains unclear where our daily work needs to be tracked.
+No matter the profile, it remains unclear where our day-to-day work needs to be tracked.
 This results in a split-brain situation where some of knowledge is on Bugzilla, some is on Jira.

 Since then, the need for Bugzilla has come back.
 We cannot be entirely on Jira because any patch that lands on [mozilla-central](https://hg.mozilla.org/mozilla-central/) must have a Bugzilla bug number.
 Some teams, like the Android ones [moved their issue tracking back to Bugzilla](https://github.com/mozilla-mobile/android-components/issues/12751).